 Studies show that children who have at least one consistent, caring adult in their lives are less likely to drop out of school or get in trouble with law enforcement, and are better prepared to build good relationships with their own families than those without that positive influence.

 You can become a powerful, positive force in the life of a child with emotional and behavioral problems.
-Become a mentor and you can do more than just befriend a child in Youth Villages’ care in Tennessee or Georgia – you might become the first positive role model that child has ever had.
+Become a mentor and you can do more than just befriend a child in Youth Villages’ care in Tennessee, Georgia, or Massachusetts – you might become the first positive role model that child has ever had.

 By showing you care, you can give our at-risk youth a reason to smile, work their treatment and hope for a brighter tomorrow (mentoring tips and ideas).